Building Handwired Dactyl Manuform Keyboard

 Why the Dactyl Manuform?

 Honestly, I didn’t have a deep reason.
-Out of all the ergonomic split keyboard builds, this one looked the coolest and felt closest to the Kinesis Advantage, which I admired because of its curved keywell.
+Out of all the ergonomic split keyboard builds, this one looked the coolest and felt most ergonomic because of curved keywell design.

 Size and Layout

-If you’re considering this build, I recommend printing a low-quality prototype first.
+If you’re considering building similiar keyboard, I recommend printing a low-quality and low infill prototype first.
 That way, you can get a feel for hand placement and size before committing.

-Also, if you’ve never used QMK or keyboard layers before (like me), you probably don’t need all the keys you see on your laptop keyboard.
+Also, if you’ve never used QMK, ZMK or other keyboard firmware and layers before (like me), you probably don’t need all the keys you see on your laptop keyboard.
 Layers replace that.

 Materials